A high-throughput instrument for determining the Soluble Fraction in Polypropylene

 While CRYSTEX® QC was designed to be installed in each production plant to monitor the process in real-time analyzing a larger amount of sample (up to 4g), CRYSTEX® 42, with its high-temperature autosampler, has become the perfect complement to be used in a central lab, where large batches of pelletized, more homogeneous samples need to be analyzed.

-· Dissolution and full analysis of the first sample completed in 3 hours.
+The dissolution and full analysis of the first sample is completed within 3 hours, all of the samples that follow are analyzed every 2 hours.

 The following are the detectors available for CRYSTEX® 42: